jimthoburn/artsamo/opportunities.md

 ## Grants and residencies

 Imagine what can happen when the right artist meets the right opportunity.
-Santa Monica Cultural Affairs helps create inspiring moments by welcoming and cultivating artists through grants and residencies for both individual [artists](/opportunities-for-artists/) and [organizations](/opportunities-for-organizations/).
+Santa Monica Cultural Affairs welcomes and cultivates artists through fellowships, residencies, and grants for both individual [artists](/opportunities-for-artists/) and [organizations](/opportunities-for-organizations/).

 <nav class="action" markdown="1">
 *   [Opportunities for Artists](/opportunities-for-artists/)